benoitvallon/react-native-nw-react-calculator/README.md

 - [NW](http://nwjs.io) to package the Desktop App
 - [flux](https://facebook.github.io/flux) to organize the data flow management
 - [css-loader](https://github.com/webpack/css-loader) to integrate the styles in the builds
-- [grunt](http://gruntjs.com) to create the builds
+- [grunt](http://gruntjs.com) to launch NW.js or your web browser
-- [webpack](https://webpack.github.io) to help during the development phase with hot reloading
+- [webpack](https://webpack.github.io) to create the builds and help during the development phase with hot reloading

 ## Basic philosophy